muir/drbd-lxd/README.md

 - [Heartbeat/Pacemaker](http://linux-ha.org/wiki/Pacemaker).

 Heartbeat is quite complicated.
 I may try keepalived in the future.
 Carp (`ucarp`) is simple.
-The issue I have with it is that it switches too easily and does not have a command line for manual switchover.
+The issue I have with it is that it switches too easily.

 ### Container storage